hope-data-science/tidydt/cran-comments.md

+## 0.3.1
+Fix some bugs and add a vignette.

 ## 0.3.0
 Rewrite all functions and use only `data.table` and `stringr` as imported packages.
 Have changed the license to MIT.